almutlue/CellMixS/README.md

 ### Installation

-To run CellMixS, open R and install from github using the following commands:
+To run CellMixS, open R and install from GitHub using the following commands:

 ```
 library(devtools)
-install_github("immunogenomics/harmony")
+install_github("almutlue/CellMixS")
 ```

 ### Getting started